 Depth of Field calculation

 Blue Hour Photography

 Filters, Neutral Density, and Neutral Density Grads

 This is a sample itinerary that is subject to change depending on weather and other circumstances beyond our control.
 Changes in the itinerary are always made to provide the best possible experience for our clients.

-You should plan on spending this evening in Pisa.
+Plan on spending this evening in Pisa or nearby if you are not already with us on the Cinque Terre Photo Tour.
 This will allow you time to get some rest before the tour begins and also ensure that you arrive on time for the following day’s departure for our Tuscany Photo Tour.

 We have five full days to explore the magical Val d’ Orcia region and beyond with our van.

 Our Tuscany Photo Tour group will depart Pienza at 10 am for the journey back to Pisa.
 You also have the option of not returning to Pisa with the group if you want to head in another direction, for example south to Rome.
 In that case, taxi transport can be arranged to the nearby town of Chiusi where one can catch trains north to Florence or south to Rome.

 Join us before your Tuscany Photo Tour in the picturesque Cinque Terre or after Tuscany in Venice for an opportunity to practice and hone your new photography skills and to experience 3 distinctly different landscapes and flavors of Italy.
 Diehards have been known to join us for all 3 tours.

 Personal Items, Camera Equipment, and Weather Conditions | Tuscany Photo Tour